 • Making up a false court order

-1. The defendant was aware the instrument was false.
+1. The defendant was aware that the instrument was false.

-The defendant must be aware that the document was false to be convicted on a forgery charge.
+The defendant must be aware that the document was false to be convicted of forgery.
 For example, if a wife forges a signature on a stolen check and tells her husband to deposit it, the husband has not committed a crime if he thought the check was real.

 1. The defendant intended to defraud another party.

-The major element of a forgery case in Nevada is the defendant tries to use a forged document to commit fraud.
+The major element of a forgery case in Nevada is that the defendant tries to use a forged document to commit fraud.
 This means the defendant was attempting to trick another person by passing off a fake document as real.
-Usually, intent to defraud is done because the person wants financial gain, power, better reputation or harm another person’s reputation.
+Usually, intent to defraud is done because the person wants financial gain, power, a better reputation, or harm another person’s reputation.

 Take Action Now By Contacting a Skilled and Aggressive Las Vegas Criminal Defense Attorney